tmpim/casket-docs/docs/automatic-https.md

 Casket establishes a link with the CA's server.
 A brief cryptographic transaction takes place to prove that Casket really is serving the sites it says it is.
-Once the CA server verifies this, it sends the certificate for that site over the wire to Casket, which tucks it neatly away in the .casketfile folder.
+Once the CA server verifies this, it sends the certificate for that site over the wire to Casket, which tucks it neatly away in the .casket folder.

 This process usually takes a few seconds per domain, so once a certificate has been obtained for a site, it is simply loaded from disk and reused the next time Casket is run.
 In other words, this delayed startup is a one-time event.
 If an existing certificate needs to be renewed, Casket takes care of it right away.

-Casket synchronizes the obtaining of certificates between multiple instances as long as they share the same .casketfile/acme folder on disk.
+Casket synchronizes the obtaining of certificates between multiple instances as long as they share the same .casket/acme folder on disk.
 This means multiple instances requiring the same certificate will not both request one from the CA, and they will share the same copy from disk.

 ## Renewing Certificates